1. An electrical career ... does it fit?

 The electrical field provides a variety of opportunities for career success.
 Technology is constantly evolving and changing, opening up new avenues for career opportunities.
-A career as an electrician, electrical systems technician or even electronics engineer, requires a level of technical skill and customer service that is unlike any other field.
-If you enjoy working with your hands, using your electrical and technical skills and communicating with customers, a career in the electrical field may be the perfect fit for you.
+A career as an electrician, electrical systems technician, or even electronics engineer requires a level of technical skill and customer service that is unlike any other field.
+If you enjoy working with your hands, using your electrical and technical skills and communicating with customers, then a career in the electrical field may be the perfect fit for you.

 2. How do I qualify for electrical school?

 After much consideration, you've decided that a career in the electrical field would be a great fit for you.
 Requirements for admission into an electrical program may vary per state and/or school.
-However, for consideration, most states require applicants to have earned a high school diploma or General Education Development (GED).
+However, for consideration, most states require applicants to have earned a high school diploma or GED.

 For more information on local admission requirements, fill out our application with Electrical Career Now.
 A career advisor will contact you directly to walk you through the admissions process.
 Get started today!